Live Chat Now

 How Often Does Current Procedural Terminology Change?

-Current Procedural Terminology codes are updated on an annual basis.
-The CPT editorial panel, made up of 21 medical professionals, meets three times a year to review applications for new codes and discuss revisions to existing ones.
-Approved codes then go into effect beginning January 1st of the following year.
+Current Procedural Terminology codes are updated on a regular basis.
+The CPT Editorial Panel, made up of 21 medical professionals, meets 3 times a year to review applications for new codes and discuss revisions to existing ones.
+The Editorial Panel is supported by a larger body of stakeholders called the CPT Advisory Committee.
+This group is mostly made up of physicians who are appointed by the national medical specialty societies, which are part of a body called the AMA House of Delegates.

-What are the Types of CPT® Codes?
+What are the Types of CPT Codes?

 As a code system, CPT codes are broken up into categories.
 Each category represents a different set of procedures and codes.
 Here’s a quick breakdown showing what each category is used for and what procedures or devices they represent: